basnijholt/nijho.lt/content/post/homelab-explained/index.md

 | **Chat** | [Cinny](https://cinny.in/) (Matrix client for [MindRoom]({{< ref "/post/mindroom" >}})), [The Lounge](https://thelounge.chat/) (IRC) |

 The GPU-heavy AI services, like dictation, text-to-speech, and fine-tuning, run on `pc`; the [local AI post]({{< ref "/post/local-ai-journey" >}}) covers that side.
-Home Assistant runs on its own machine; everything else in the table is a container.
+Home Assistant runs as a virtual machine in Incus on the HP; everything else in the table is a container.

 ## Containers and compose-farm